Close

 Some professions, activities, and demographics that are high risk for pedestrian impact injuries include utility workers, landscapers, police officers, garbage collectors, runners, and the elderly (because it takes them longer to cross the street, and they are sometimes less able to evade negligent drivers) and children.

 Pedestrian deaths are at all-time highs and have been on the rise across the U.S. in recent years.
-However, the most recent statistics on pedestrian accidents, published by the GHSA project in the summer of 2024, show that the number of pedestrians killed in accidents in 2023 was 7,318.
-Tha is actually a decrease of nearly 6% from the previous year.
+However, the most recent statistics on pedestrian accidents, published by the GHSA project in the summer of 2024, show that 7,318 pedestrians in the U.S. were killed in traffic accidents last year.
+That is actually a decrease of nearly 6% from the previous year.

-Pedestrians do NOT always have the right-of-way regardless of circumstances.
+Pedestrians do not always have the right-of-way regardless of circumstances.
 In fact, under Maryland law, pedestrians have to adhere to right-of-way traffic rules just like vehicles.
-This means that if a vehicle runs over someone walking in the street, the driver will NOT be at-fault unless the pedestrian clearly had the right-of-way.
+This means that if a vehicle runs over someone walking in the street, the driver will NOT be at fault unless the pedestrian clearly has the right-of-way.

-Here is an example of how this works.
+Here is an example of how this works in a pedestrian car accident.
 Let’s say Jane is a pedestrian walking down the side of a road.
 Jane sees a friend on the other side of the road and starts walking across the road.
-Jane is not at an intersection or a crosswalk and she walks out directly in front of John’s oncoming vehicle.
+Jane is not at an intersection or a crosswalk, and she walks out directly in front of John’s oncoming vehicle.
 John hits Jane.
-Even though Jane was a pedestrian, she did not have the legal right-of-way in this scenario and John is not at-fault.
+Even though Jane was a pedestrian, she did not have the legal right-of-way in this scenario, and John is not at fault.

 Proving a Maryland Pedestrian Accident Case